WHitE-TITaN/Neural-Network/README.md

 > 💡 `-DLLAMA_CURL=OFF` is essential—it prevents extra dependencies like `curl`, `llava`, or server modules from being included.

 ---
+<h3> Install Python-dev tools</h3>

+> For searching and voice input & output module to work it needs to install Python.h header files which is installed with dev tools.

+---

 ## 🧱 Building the Project